IBM/satellite-iot/README.md

 - Alternatively, you can also install [Cloud pak for data on Red Hat Marketplace](https://marketplace.redhat.com/en-us/products/ibm-cloud-pak-for-data).
 >> NOTE: If you are installing from Red Hat Marketplace, make sure you have configure the openshift cluster correctly.
 More information [here](https://marketplace.redhat.com/en-us/documentation/clusters#register-openshift-cluster-with-red-hat-marketplace).

-### 6. Deploy the IoT simulator application on Red Hat OpenShift cluster
+### 6. Deploy the IoT simulator application

 Since we don't have access to actual temperature sensors, we will be using an IoT Simulator for this code pattern.
+You can deploy this application on premise.

 #### 6.1.
 Connect to the OpenShift cluster in your CLI